abuelgasimsaadeldin/Yolov5-on-Nano/README.md

-Training Datasets: Example of images that were used for training both models can be found in this [link](https://drive.google.com/drive/folders/1Dry1vjTSaar014Pxlp1s3_ckTt5B6zeE)
+Training Datasets: Example of images used for training both models can be found in this [link](https://drive.google.com/drive/folders/1Dry1vjTSaar014Pxlp1s3_ckTt5B6zeE)